 If you’ve been visiting Center Grove and want to learn more about what it means to join the family in covenant membership, then Starting Point is your next step.

-Starting Point is a 2-week series that is designed to help you find your way to a deeper connection with God and His church here at Center Grove.
-Sign-up below to attend the next opportunity at your campus!
+Starting Point is a single session (dinner provided!) designed to help you find your way to a deeper connection with God and His church here at Center Grove.
+Sign-up below to attend the next opportunity!

 We know that spiritual growth happens best in the context of small groups, so we invite you to experience one of our Life Groups so you can meet friends and build meaningful relationships where you know others and they know you.